draftm0de/flutter.worker/README.md

 - `DraftModeWorker` – starts/cancels workers and exposes lifecycle callbacks via a platform channel.
 - `DraftModeWorkerEvents` – a broadcast stream so multiple widgets/services can observe the worker without wiring direct callbacks.

-The `example/` app demonstrates how to hook those pieces into a Cupertino UI, including a reusable `DemoPage`, validation, and real-time countdown updates.
+The `example/` app demonstrates how to hook those pieces into a Cupertino UI.
+It now consumes the shared `DraftModeExamplePageWidget` from `package:draftmode/example.dart` so every plugin demo in the DraftMode workspace can reuse the same header/branding without duplicating code.

 ## Quick Start